-“Since cities are the epicentre of economic growth, decision making and urban consumption, they must also be the drivers of climate action.”
-A.B
+“Since cities are the epicentres of economic growth, decision-making and urban consumption, they must also be the drivers of climate action.”

 - Engaging and empowering youth to champion a sustainable, inclusive and climate-resilient city.

-With tactics like podcast, open call for artwork, an illustrative map, fellowships, photo exhibition and action program, the campaign engage diverse citizens and gave them avenues to utilize their skills and contribute to building a sustainable city for all.
+With tactics like podcasts, open call for artwork, an illustrative map, fellowships, photo exhibitions and action programs, the campaign engages diverse citizens and gives them avenues to utilize their skills and contribute to building a sustainable city for all.

-Created Step Up- policy action program to build capacity and leadership of youth to encourage their participation in local policymaking for climate action.
-140+ youth from diverse backgrounds participated in the program and contributed to their solutions for a Mumbai resilient Mumbai
+Arpita designed a Step-Up policy action program to build capacity and leadership of youth to encourage their participation in local policy-making for climate action.
+140+ youth from diverse backgrounds participated in the program and contributed to their solutions for a Mumbai resilient Mumbai.

-Over ten thousand people listened to Marine Lines podcast that takes Mumbaikars through a series of engaging and thought provoking interviews exploring the city's ecosystem and ecology.
+Over ten thousand people listened to Marine Lines podcasts that takes Mumbaikars through a series of engaging and thought provoking interviews exploring the city's ecosystem and ecology.

-Set up natural composting systems and training residents in housing complexes on three-way segregation at source in the city to direct their dry (plastics, glass and electronic) waste to recycling facilities.
-(2017-2018)
+Set up natural composting systems and training residents on three-way segregation at source in the city to direct their dry (plastics, glass and electronic) waste to recycling facilities.